cyberchris010/ad-accounts/README.md

  - On the right, double-click **Account lockout duration**.
 **Account Lockout Duration** is the time in minutes that an account remains locked before it is automatically unlocked.
  - In the **Security Policy Setting** tab, check the **Define this policy setting** box, and enter `30` in the **minutes** field
- - Click **Apply** then **OK** twice.
+ - Click **Apply**, then click **OK** twice.
- - Now when a user account is locked out, it will be locked out for 30 minutes before unlocking so the user can try to reset it again.
+ - Now, when a user account is locked out, it will be locked out for 30 minutes before unlocking, so the user can try to reset it again.
 <p>
 <img width="1200" src="https://github.com/user-attachments/assets/b999f0cd-70aa-4d23-b276-b53db127b7dd" alt="accountlockoutdurationproperties"/>
 </p>